 3. Have an elegant solution that allows the moderator to add that comment to a post

 The tricky part is this one.
 For smaller blogs, the article’s author does this.
 For larger outfits, this could be a group of moderators.
 The comment would be read and, if the comment is a consistent and useful addition to the article – it is added in its entirety to the end of a post.
 This could be nested and include many levels of replies and other sorts of things.
 In WordPress, this would be a great addition or plugin that just allows the author a place to “tack on” a piece to the end of an article.
 Who’s up for making that kind of plugin?
 I would use it.

 Since most bloggers (and larger companies) don’t see it as “their job” to handle or moderate comments, this could be a real non-starter.
 But, what if we made the process of moderating and adding comments to an article a part of the ongoing process of publishing?
 What if this was just as important to writing for the web as researching your topic, linking to references and citing sources?
 Could this sort of culture change be possible?
 I think so.

-I would would be excited to receive a comment here that might include a diagram, image, or video someone took the time to put together with valuable links.
+I would be excited to receive a comment here that might include a diagram, image, or video someone took the time to put together with valuable links.
 The idea of building a site that people gainfully contribute to, through the eyes of the author, is probably the best way I can see blogging evolve.
-This would be like a commenting where it belongs; with the topic idea, and the source of the message.
-Not on some far-flung other place that may or may not be seen by the author.
-Every blog post is it’s own story and idea, started by the someone.
+This would be like commenting where it belongs; with the topic idea, and the source of the message.
+Not on some far-flung other places that may or may not be seen by the author.
+Every blog post is its own story and idea, started by someone.